Kim Cattrall fans highlight ‘iconic’ detail about her And Just Like That ‘return’

 If reports are to be believed, Cattrall has reneged on this comment, leaving many to wonder if she had put her high-profile feud with former co-star Sarah Jessica Parker to one side.

-However, according to reports, Cattrall will appear only in a brief cameo, which she filmed in March without seeing any of her co-stars, including Cynthia Nicon and Kristin Davis.
+However, according to reports, Cattrall will appear only in a brief cameo, which she filmed in March without seeing any of her co-stars, including Cynthia Nixon and Kristin Davis.

 Due to this, fans have been highlighting a viral comment shared by Cattrall in a 2019 interview when she told The Guardian: “I don’t want to be in a situation for even an hour where I’m not enjoying myself.”